Klaudiuszu/Klaudiuszu/README.md

 I'm a **MID Frontend Developer** focused on building **modern and scalable frontend applications** for business users, primarily in the financial domain.

-I translate complex business requirements into clean, maintainable UI solutions and collaborate closely with **product managers, designers, and backend teams**.
+I translate complex business requirements into clean, maintainable UI solutions, **design reusable components using npm packages**, and collaborate closely with **product managers, designers, and backend teams**.

 ---